Sport in Uzbekistan: Rugby union

 Uzbekistan used to be part of the Soviet Union national rugby union team, but since its independence in 1991, Uzbekistan has created its own national team.

 Handball

 Handball is one of Uzbekistan's most popular sports, but nothing special has been achieved.

+Futsal

+Futsal is one of Uzbekistan's most popular sports.
+The national futsal team qualified for the FIFA Futsal World Cup three times.
+They also qualified in the AFC Futsal Asian Cup 15 times and finished 2nd four times.
+Uzbekistan hosted the 2024 FIFA Futsal World Cup, the first time that the country has hosted a FIFA tournament.
+Uzbekistan women's national futsal team has been playing since 2005.

 Water polo

 Uzbekistan's women's national under-20 water polo team qualified to the 2021 FINA Junior Water Polo World Championships.

 Chess

 Uzbekistan scored a surprise win at the 2022 chess olympiad held in Chennai, India.
 The Uzbek team was undefeated, beating the higher-seeded Armenian and Dutch teams, and drawing the top seeds India and USA.
 The Uzbek team proved their staying power by placing second at the world team championships held at Jerusalem in November 2022.
-Uzbekistan's top player, Nodirkbek Abdusattorov is the current world champion of rapid chess, winning the 2021 rapid world championship in a playoff against Russian grandmaster Ian Nepomniachtchi.
+Uzbekistan's top player, Nodirbek Abdusattorov is the current world champion of rapid chess, winning the 2021 rapid world championship in a playoff against Russian grandmaster Ian Nepomniachtchi.